utlib/tpenconnector/README.md

 1. Place the module into the custom module directory and enable it.

 2. Configuration can be changed in the admin/config/system/tpenconnector page.
-	The default tpenconnector variables will be set automatically upon installation.
+	The default tpenconnector variables will be set automatically upon installation by reading `includes/TPENSSOInfo.inc`.

-	TPENSSOInfo.inc (includes/TPENSSOInfo.inc) includes them.
-As TPENSSOInfo.inc doesn't exist in the git repository, you need to copy it from the dev or production site if you want to create your own local dev environment.
+    (**Note:** As `TPENSSOInfo.inc` doesn't exist by default in the git repository, you need to copy `includes/TPENSSOInfo.inc.sample` and supply the required values).

 3. Go to admin/people/permissions
 	Check 'Administrator' in the 'Administer tpenconnector module' block to allow access to the configuration page.